 6.3 per cent

 In respect of property that is not a Bermuda property - 1 per cent.

 The stamp duty payable on lease agreements is as follows:

 1.05% of the aggregate rent payable for the term of the lease

 More than three years

 1.05% of the aggregate rent payable for the first three years of the lease, plus 0.5% of the aggregate rent payable for any additional period beyond three years

 Duplicate copies are stamped for $27.

-If you transfer your mortgage from one financial institution to another, you will not have to pay stamp duty on the mortgage if its total value is $750,000 or less.
-If the mortgage is for more than $750,000, the stamp duty will be payable on the first $1,000,000 but any amount in excess of $1,000,000 will be chargeable to stamp duty at 1/2 per centum.
+If you transfer your mortgage from one financial institution to another, you will not have to pay stamp duty on the mortgage if its total value is $1,000,000 or less.
+If the mortgage is for more than $1,000,000, no stamp duty will be payable on the first $1,000,000 but any amount in excess of $1,000,000 will be chargeable to stamp duty at 1/2 per centum.

 How to pay Bermuda stamp duty